GenomicsCoreLeuven/vsc_ngs_workshop/README.md

 * hardware description (cpu, storage, ...)
 * credit usage
 * simple job submission
-Part 2 contains the "genomics" part of the course:
+Part 2 contains the "genomics" application part of the course:
 * a project driven approach in the exercises, containing an assembly, mapping and variant calling
 * parallel processing